Angular 6 Material Datatables example with Php Mysql data

 And you are done.
 If you have any query related to this post then you can ask questions or comment below.

-24 responses to “Save Angular 6 Form Data in Mysql Database”
+24 thoughts on “Save Angular 6 Form Data in Mysql Database”

 Thanks